UnlyEd/next-right-now/reference/github-environments.md

 {: .no_toc }

 <div class="code-example" markdown="1">
-GitHub
+GitHub deployments help display a history of your deployments.
+They don't perform the actual deployments (Vercel does), but simply keep a trace of it.
 </div>

 ---

 ## Introduction to GitHub deployments

-> GitHub deployments help display a history of your deployments.
-They don't perform the actual deployments (Vercel does), but simply keep a trace of it.

 [Official documentation](https://docs.github.com/en/rest/reference/repos#deployments)